ngoctd314/learning/database/mysql/official docs/8. optimization/8.2. optimization sql statements/optimizing select statements/f. nested-loop join algorithms.md

 ## Nested-Loop Join Algorithm

 A simple nested-loop join (NLJ) algorithm reads rows from the first table in a loop one at a time, passing each row to a nested loop that processes the next table in the join.
+This process is repeated as many times as there remain tables to be joined.

 ```txt
 Table   Join Type